OCA/purchase-workflow/procurement_purchase_groupby_analytic/README.rst

 Current behavior (without this module): add products in existing purchase order.

-Excepted behavior (with this module): get a separate purchase order for these products (because it is not the same analytic account).
+Expected behaviour (with this module): get a separate purchase order for these products (because it is not the same analytic account).

 For further information, please visit: